-Washington’s Preterm Birth Rate Rises to 8.4 Percent Causing State to Drop to “B” Grade, Even as New Initiatives Show Promise
+Arizona’s Preterm Birth Rate Rises to 9.3 Percent Causing State to Drop to a “C” Grade, Even as New Initiatives Show Promise

 Media ContactsDiane Droege

-Washington’s preterm birth rate in 2017 rose from 8.1 to 8.4 percent and the state dropped from a “A” to a “B” Grade, according to the 2018 Premature Birth Report Card from March of Dimes, the nation’s leading maternal and infant health nonprofit.
+Arizona’s preterm birth rate in 2017 rose from 9.1 to 9.3 percent and the state dropped from a “B” to a “C” Grade, according to the 2018 Premature Birth Report Card from March of Dimes, the nation’s leading maternal and infant health nonprofit.
 For the third year in a row, more U.S. babies were born too soon with serious risks to their health.
 Premature birth and its complications are the largest contributor to death in the first year of life in the United States, and the leading cause of death in children under age 5 worldwide.

-In Washington, the rates of babies that are born too soon (before 37 weeks of pregnancy) vary across population, with racial disparities and access to care a leading factor in preterm births.
-The preterm birth rate in Washington among American Indian/Alaska Native women (13.0 percent) is 63 percent higher than the rate among all other women.
+In Arizona, the rates of babies that are born too soon (before 37 weeks of pregnancy) vary across population, with racial disparities and access to care a leading factor in preterm births.
+The preterm birth rate in Arizona among black women (12.4 percent) is 41 percent higher than the rate among all other women.
 The city of Phoenix’s preterm birth rate increased from 9.6 to 10.00 percent with greater health disparities playing a major part in that rise.

-New programs have been launched by March of Dimes and health partners in Washington to address these inequities:
+Programs have been launched by March of Dimes and health partners in Arizona to address these inequities:

 The overall U.S. preterm birth rate rose to 9.93 percent of births in 2017 from 9.85 percent in 2016, according to data from the National Center for Health Statistics (NCHS).
 While there is no single cause of preterm birth, research shows that chronic inequities and unequal access to quality health care do have a negative impact on these rates.
 These factors contribute to the reality that women of color are up to 50 percent more likely to deliver prematurely and their children can face a 130 percent higher infant death rate compared to white women.
 Promising interventions can help reverse these trends, and better access to health care is essential.
 A recent March of Dimes report revealed the unequal access to maternity care across the US, particularly in communities with higher poverty rates.